MasterChef: The Professionals 2020 is finally here, with chefs set to showcase their skills on the 13th series. Meet the contestants!

 Cooking’s the easy bit.
 Running the actual business is the hard bit.
 Cooking’s the fun bit.
 That’s the bit we all enjoy.

-Carla, who lives on the Isle of Mull, is the owner and chef of Ninth Wave Restaurant.
+Carla, who lives on the Isle of Mull in Scotland, is the owner and chef of Ninth Wave Restaurant.
 She is also a food writer.

-She previously worked at Argyll Hotel as their head chef.
+The 56-year-old previously worked at Argyll Hotel as their head chef, and has been a chef for 36 years.

 Originally from Regina, in Canada, the sibling-of-four now spends her spare time trying on wigs, and regularly cooks dishes which she posts on Insta.